europeanplaice/vscode-NewsHeadline/README.md

 Some customizations are available in Settings.
 ### newsSource
 It only can accept RSS2.0.
+Here is the default setting.
 ```json
 "newsheadlines.newsSource": [
     "https://news.google.com/rss/search?q=inurl:www.reuters.com&hl=en-US&gl=US&ceid=US:en",